br4593/GNS530/README.md

 > 🚧 **This project is a work in progress.** Final assembly, wiring, and MobiFlight configuration are still being refined.

-## ✈️ Overview

-The software side of this project is kept simple by utilizing [MobiFlight](https://www.mobiflight.com/), a powerful tool that bridges Arduino hardware to MSFS.
-The panel supports rotary encoders, push buttons, volume control, squelch, and a high-quality TFT display to mimic the original Garmin GNS530 unit.

 ## 🧰 Bill of Materials (BOM)